aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 ```

 :::{note}
-There are other aways to run/submit your work chain.
+There are other ways to run/submit your work chain.
 ADD LINK.
 :::

 #### Work chain with Calculation Jobs